Assessing Your ESOP Service Providers

 Prairie Capital Advisors, Inc.

-Michael operates out of and manages Prairie Capital Advisors' Atlanta office.
-He specializes in all aspects of ownership transition financial advisory services to business owners, boards of directors and trustees, including employee stock ownership plans (ESOPs), mergers and acquisitions (M&A), capital raising, the valuation of businesses and business interests for gift and estate tax planning, strategic planning, financial accounting and reporting, buy-sell agreements, and dispute resolution.
-He currently serves as a member of the ESOP Association's Valuation Advisory Committee.
+Michael operates and manages Prairie Capital Advisors' Atlanta office.
+He specializes in all aspects of ownership transition financial advisory services to business owners, boards of directors, and trustees, including employee stock ownership plans (ESOPs), mergers and acquisitions (M&A), and capital raising.
+He currently serves as a member of the ESOP Association's valuation advisory committee.
+Michael was recognized as a Top 40 Under Forty honoree by the National Association of Certified Valuators and Analysts (NACVA).

 National Center for Employee Ownership